numbas/editor/docs/question/explore.rst

 .. glossary::

+    Suggest going back to the previous part?
+        This option applies to the current part.
+        A button labelled :guilabel:`Go back to the previous part` will be shown at the end of the part, at the top of the list of next part options.
+        Use this if the current part is a dead end, such as a standalone hint, and the student should proceed by going back to the previous part and choosing another option.

     Label
         The label on the button shown to the student.
         If you leave this blank, the next part's name is used.
         You might want to change the label so you don't reveal the destination, or to differentiate two options which lead to the same part.

     Lock this part?
         If ticked, the current part will be locked when the student chooses this next part option.
         The student will not be able to change or resubmit their answer to this part.

         If not ticked, the student can come back to this part and change their answer.

         Use this if a subsequent part would reveal information which the student could use to improve their answer to this part, and you don't want them to do that.

     Availability
         Define when the option is available to the student.

         * :guilabel:`Always` - always available.
         * :guilabel:`When answer submitted` - available once the student has submitted a valid answer to this part, whether it's correct or not
         * :guilabel:`When unanswered or incorrect` - available if the student hasn't submitted an answer, or if they've submitted an incorrect answer.
 Unavailable once they submit a correct answer.
         * :guilabel:`When incorrect` - available after the student submits an incorrect answer.
         * :guilabel:`When correct` - available once the student submits a correct answer.
         * :guilabel:`Depending on expression` - available if the :term:`Available if` expression evaluates to ``true``.

     Available if
         This field is only shown when :term:`Availability` is set to :guilabel:`Depending on expression`.

         Write a JME expression which evaluates to ``true`` when the option should be available to the student, and ``false`` otherwise.

         The following variables are defined during the evaluation of this expression:

         * all question variables;
         * the values of any marking notes produced by this part's :ref:`marking algorithm <marking-algorithm>`;
         * ``credit``, a :data:`number` between 0 and 1 corresponding to the amount of credit awarded for this part;
         * ``answered``, a :data:`boolean` representing whether the student has submitted a valid answer.

     Penalty to apply when visited
         If you want to apply a penalty when the student chooses this option, select the name of a :ref:`penalty <explore-penalties>` here.

     Amount of penalty
         The number of marks to add to the chosen penalty.

         Only shown if :term:`Penalty to apply when visited` is not "None".

 Variable replacements
 ---------------------